Arghajit47/juliaHub-assignment/tests/Details.md

   - If the URL contains `/dashboard`, the login is successful.
   - If not, the script falls back to using cookies for authentication, basically avoids the CAPTCHA or MFA verification.
 - **`browserContext.addCookies(cookies)`:**
-  Adds cookies from the `cookies.json` file to the browser context.
+  Adds cookies from the `cookies.json` file to the browser context, manually adding the cokkies one time.
 - **`page.goto(`${url}/dashboard`)`:**
   Navigates to the dashboard page after adding cookies.